dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 On Android 7 and later devices, you can scan the QR code from the enrollment profile to enroll the device.

+> [!Note]
-**Note:** Browser zoom can cause devices not to be able to scan QR code.
-Increasing browser zoom resolves the issue.
+> Browser zoom can cause devices to not be able to scan QR code.
+Increasing the browser zoom resolves the issue.

 1. To launch a QR read on the Android device, tap multiple times on the first screen you see after a factory reset.
 2. For Android 7 and 8 devices, you'll be prompted to install a QR reader.
 Android 9 and later devices already have a QR reader installed.